EvelynGriffith/creative-theme-jekyll-new/index.md

     title: At Your Service
     services:
       - title: Commission Form!
-        text: To request a specific artistic peice, please fill out this form!
+        text: To request a specific artistic peice, please fill the form at the bottom of the page!
         icon: fa-paper-plane
-      - title: Contact Form!
-        icon: fa-laptop-code
-        text: To get in touch with the artist, please fill out this form!

   - type: portfolio.html